 April 28, 3:30pm: Printmaking Demo/Workshop with Outlaw Printmakers // $10 per person

-Bill Fick of Supergraphic Labs and Carlo Hernandez of Burning Bones Press will demonstrate block and silkscreen printing.
+Bill Fick of Supergraphic Labs and Carlos Hernandez of Burning Bones Press will demonstrate block and silkscreen printing.
 Fick will start the session with a woodblock print, and Hernandez will take over the demo by silkscreening on top of Fick's work.
 Each artist will offer expertise and help participants understand each printing style.

 The class is limited to 40 people and will include a take-home collaborative print for each participant made during the demonstration.
 Sign up here.